terrysu64/Python-2020-2021-/README.md

-# Grade11_School_Year-2020-2021-
+# Python 2020-2022
-Despite not being able to take another computer science elective course this school year.
+Despite not being able to take another computer science elective course during my junior/senior years.
 I decided to continue and play around with python and try new ideas from whenever ipossible on my own time.
 In pursuit of my own interest, I also decided to register for the Waterloo Junior Canadian Computing Contest for the first time (some solutions to practice problems can be found in this repository)!